Gastroesophageal Reflux Disease (GERD)

 GERD

-Acid goes up into your oesophagus when the Lower Oesophageal Sphincter (LES) relaxes abnormally or loosens.
-The LES regulates the flow of food content from the oesophagus into the stomach and prevents stomach acid from being pushed back into the oesophagus.
+Acid goes up into your oesophagus when the Lower Oesophageal Sphincter (LOS) relaxes abnormally or weakens.
+The LOS regulates the flow of food content from the oesophagus into the stomach and prevents stomach acid from being pushed back into the oesophagus.

 vector icon for obese